Jamie drizzling honey on top of a fig tart

 Method

-3. Preheat your oven to 110ºC/225ºF/gas ¼.
-Lay your figs, cut-side up, in a baking tray.
-Using a fine grater, zest your clementines over the figs then dust the figs with a sprinkling of cinnamon and a teaspoon of sugar.
-My flavoured sugar is also great for this so if you’ve made a batch of that, feel free to use that instead.
+2. Using a fine grater, zest your clementines over the figs then dust the figs with a sprinkling of cinnamon and 1 teaspoon of sugar.

 Get yourself a few slices of nice warm bread, crumble over some lumps of cheese, and a few pieces of walnut then put a few fig halves and a drizzle of runny honey over the top to finish it off.
 I think the combination of salty goat’s cheese with these figs and a bit of honey is absolute heaven.